toolfun/nym-NM-GW-NC-NR-S5/update/update_notes.md

 source $HOME/.cargo/env
 ```

 ### ⏬ First, clone Nym repository.
-And then we will build each release
+And then we will build each component
 ```
 cd $HOME
 rm -rf nym